-At Holy Cross we pride ourselves on living out our mission statement of 'Living Life to the Full'.
+At Holy Cross we pride ourselves on living out our mission statement to 'have life and have it to the full.'
 An important part of this is recognising those pupils who go above and beyond in their daily life at school.